slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 Currently mostly used, standardized by ITU/ISO:

-* 🎥 H.262 / MPEG-2 Part H: Broadcasting, TV, used for backwards compatibility
+* 🎥 H.262 / MPEG-2 Part 2: Broadcasting, TV, used for backwards compatibility
-* 🎥 H.264 / MPEG-4 Part 10: The de-facto standard for video encoding today
+* 🎥 H.264 / AVC / MPEG-4 Part 10: The de-facto standard for video encoding today
 * 🎥 H.265 / HEVC / MPEG-H: Successor of H.264, up to 50% better quality
 * 🔊 MP3 / MPEG-2 Audio Layer III: Used to be the de-facto audio coding standard
 * 🔊 AAC / ISO/IEC 14496-3:2009: Advanced Audio Coding standard